Environmental Hazard Evaluation and Environmental Action Levels

 Related guidance and information is posted below.
 Refer also to the HEER Office Technical Guidance webpage.

-The January 2024 memorandum posted below presents soil, groundwater, indoor air and soil vapor Environmental Action Levels (EALs) for screening of sites contaminated with per- and polyfluoroalkyl substances (PFASs).
-The action levels represent a supplement to the HEER Office guidance document Evaluation of Environmental Hazards at Sites with Contaminated Soil and Groundwater (“EHE Guidance;” HIDOH 2017 and updates).
+The April 2024 memorandum posted below presents soil, groundwater, indoor air and soil vapor Environmental Action Levels (EALs) for screening of sites contaminated with per- and polyfluoroalkyl substances (PFASs).
+The action levels represent a supplement to the HEER Office guidance document Evaluation of Environmental Hazards at Sites with Contaminated Soil and Groundwater (“EHE Guidance;” HIDOH 2024 and updates).
 An Excel-based EAL Surfer of electronic lookup tables specific to PFASs is available for download from the link below.

-The April 2023 edition of the EALs was updated in to include action levels for additional PFASs compounds (total 25 compounds).
+The previous edition of the PFAS EAL guidance was updated in to include action levels for additional PFASs compounds (total 25 compounds).
 A method for calculation of “Total PFAS Risk” based on “Total Oxidizable Precursors (TOPs)” sample processing methods and data for “Total Organic Fluorine (TOF)” is also added to the guidance.
 The approach allows consideration of PFAS precursor compounds in assessment of risk and design of remedial actions without the need to identify and assess each precursor compound separately.
 An Excel spreadsheet is included to assist in calculation of a cumulative Hazard Index for PFASs reported for a sample.
 A Fact Sheet is provided to summarize the basis of the Total PFAS Risk approach and guide use of the accompanying Excel spreadsheet.

 February 10, 2024: The Total PFAS Calculator was revised to correct Drinking Water and Soil Action Levels for PFBS and PFPeS.

-The guidance is posted as a Public Review Draft but should be referred to for PFAS projects currently underway in Hawaii.
-Comments on the update should be sent to Roger Brewer with the HIDOH HEER Office by February 26, 2024 ([email protected]).
 The PFASs EALs will be periodically updated in the future as new information is obtained.
 Comments and suggestions for future edits are welcome and should be submitted to Roger Brewer of the HEER Office at any time.

 https://health.hawaii.gov/heer/guidance/heer-webinars/#pfas.